 Himalayan Festivals and Faiths

 The other major factor to consider when deciding to visit the Himalaya is the festival calendar.
 There are more than 365 festival days just in Nepal, so there is always something happening somewhere!
-Almost all festivals are related to phases of the moon and do not occur on specific Gregorian calendar dates.
+Almost all Himalayan festivals and faiths are related to phases of the moon in some way and do not occur on specific Gregorian calendar dates.

 It is a good idea to avoid travelling on some of the main festival days such as Dashain (aka Dasain, Dussehra) or Tihar, as transport systems tend to suffer from overcrowding and delays.
 You should also be aware that some festivals traditionally require the slaughter of a goat and/or payment of a cash amount, and that visitors are expected to contribute.
 If you are unsure of the potential impact of a festival to your plans it’s a good idea to consult with locals and be prepared for your plans to change a little.

 INDIA FESTIVALS: www.india.gov.in/calendar

 Nepal, Bhutan and India are a complex sacred landscape, full of Himalayan Festivals and Faiths